TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 23/Matthew 23.6.md

 ---

-and love the chief place at feasts, and the chief seats in the synagogues,
+and love the place of honor at feasts, the best seats in the synagogues,